-Application Form bearing the original signature(s) of the owner(s) of record, or letter of authorization from the owner to a designated agent; Application Fee If applicable, documentation that required notifications have been accomplished, e.g. water companies (CGS 8-3i) and/or conservation easement holders (per CGS 47-42d) 4 copies of a $24'' \times 36''$ site plan at a scale of $1'' = 40'$ and 12 copies of an $11'' \times 17''$ or $12'' \times 18''$ site plan, incorporating an A-2 boundary survey of the premises or parcel of land prepared, stamped with an embossed seal and signed by a Connecticut-licensed land surveyor showing, where applicable: A key map showing the location of the property in relation to surrounding areas, Existing and proposed contour elevations with two (2) foot contour intervals; Existing and/or proposed buildings, structures, and appurtenances thereof, Existing and/or proposed parking and loading accommodations, Existing and proposed landscape plan prepared by a Connecticut-licensed landscape architect; Access and egress details for pedestrian and vehicular traffic, Location of existing and proposed signs, Location of adjacent roads, curb cuts, and width of rights-of-way and travel way; Site drainage plans and details; Location of municipal sewer lines and water mains; Site lighting details including an iso-footcandle plan and manufacturer's cut sheets Location of soil types, including identified wetlands; Location of watercourses and flood boundaries; Provisions for refuse disposal; Limits of vegetation coverage and location of any significant trees to be retained and/or to be removed; Location and acreage of all areas excluded from net lot area (e.g. wetlands, steep slopes, vehicular rights-of-way and easements for above-ground transmission lines).
+Application Form bearing the original signature(s) of the owner(s) of record, or letter of authorization from the owner to a designated agent; Application Fee oplicable, documentation that required notifications have been accomplished, e.g. water apanies (CGS 8-3i) and/or conservation easement holders (per CGS 47-42d) site star pies of a 24" x 36" site plan at a scale of $1" = 40'$ and 12 copies of an $11" \times 17"$ or $12" \times 18"$ plan, incorporating an A-2 boundary survey of the premises or parcel of land prepared, nped with an embossed seal and signed by a Connecticut-licensed land surveyor showing, are applicable: A key map showing the location of the property in relation to surrounding areas, Existing and proposed contour elevations with two (2) foot contour intervals; Existing and/or proposed buildings, structures, and appurtenances thereof, Existing and/or proposed parking and loading accommodations, Existing and proposed landscape plan prepared by a Connecticut-licensed landscape architect; Access and egress details for pedestrian and vehicular traffic, Location of existing and proposed signs, Location of adjacent roads, curb cuts, and width of rights-of-way and travel way; Site drainage plans and details; Location of municipal sewer lines and water mains; Site lighting details including an iso-footcandle plan and manufacturer's cut sheets Location of soil types, including identified wetlands; Location of watercourses and flood boundaries; Provisions for refuse disposal; Limits of vegetation coverage and location of any significant trees to be retained and/or to be removed; Location and acreage of all areas excluded from net lot area (e.g. wetlands, steep slopes, vehicular rights-of-way and easements for above-ground transmission lines).
 Site data chart showing total and net lot area, proposed coverage, impervious surface, floor are, height, setbacks and parking calculations.
 Names of all abutting landowners;